pallets/flask/docs/deploying/mod_wsgi.rst

 mod_wsgi (Apache)
 =================

-If you are using the `Apache`_ webserver you should consider using `mod_wsgi`_.
+If you are using the `Apache`_ webserver, consider using `mod_wsgi`_.

 .. admonition:: Watch Out

-   Please make sure in advance that your ``app.run()`` call you might have in your application file, is inside an ``if __name__ == '__main__':`` or moved to a separate file.
+   Please make sure in advance that any ``app.run()`` calls you might have in your application file are inside an ``if __name__ == '__main__':`` block or moved to a separate file.
 Just make sure it's not called because this will always start a local WSGI server which we do not want if we deploy that application to mod_wsgi.

 .. _Apache: http://httpd.apache.org/

 Installing `mod_wsgi`
 ---------------------

 If you don't have `mod_wsgi` installed yet you have to either install it using a package manager or compile it yourself.
 The mod_wsgi `installation instructions`_ cover source installations on UNIX systems.

-If you are using Ubuntu/Debian you can apt-get it and activate it as follows:
+If you are using Ubuntu/Debian you can apt-get it and activate it as
+follows:

 .. sourcecode:: text

     # apt-get install libapache2-mod-wsgi

-On FreeBSD install `mod_wsgi` by compiling the `www/mod_wsgi` port or by using
+On FreeBSD install `mod_wsgi` by compiling the `www/mod_wsgi` port or by using pkg_add:
-pkg_add:

 .. sourcecode:: text